How to Eliminate Mosquitoes in Your Santa Cruz Garden

 Taking Back Your Garden

 Nothing ruins an evening in the garden like mosquitoes.
 That familiar whine near your ear, the itchy welts that follow, the retreat indoors just when the garden is most beautiful.
-In Santa Cruz County, mosquitoes are more than a nuisance—with invasive species now carrying serious diseases, controlling them has become a genuine public health concern.
+In Santa Cruz County, mosquitoes are more than a nuisance.
+With invasive species now carrying serious diseases, controlling them has become a genuine public health concern.

 The good news is that mosquito control is largely within your power.
 These insects need standing water to breed, and by eliminating breeding sites and using targeted biological controls, you can dramatically reduce mosquito populations on your property without resorting to broad-spectrum pesticides that harm beneficial insects.